baudren/NoteOrganiser/roadmap.md

 [ ] Display all tags in this zone
 [x] Create folder
 [x] Display also empty folders (now default behaviour)
-    [ ] add a button to toggle between displaying and not displaying them [ ] Display the current folder's name somewhere
+    [x] add a button to toggle between displaying and not displaying them [ ] check for Windows empty folders
+[ ] Display the current folder's name somewhere

 # Editing